 Kant’s hypothesis was such a revolutionary way to examine consciousness that he had to invent a new term and a new application for what it claims: that while all knowledge truly does derive from our individual experience, the human operating system confers the capacity to process it by an orderly and intersubjective schema, which is a universal a priori that we only become conscious of after examining experience.
 In the arcane language of Kantian epistemology, he claims this kind of knowledge to be synthetic, learned in experience, but also a priori, natural and universal.
 Kant was convinced that if stated carefully and with clarity, the universality of pure reason could be made indisputable to reason.
 He argued that we can claim knowledge of this synthetic a priori truth not by any proof of correspondence knowledge but by individual self-examination that reveals its truth to every person who tests it.
 By this means, Kant intended to present both theory and confirmation of theory by the simplest of maxims: “Know thyself.”

 These kinds of claims had been made before, many times.
 They were staples of pre-Enlightenment thinking, perhaps the most famous of which is Aristotle’s principle of non-contradiction.
 Most classical and medieval appeals were speculative, Plato’s demiurge and Pythagorean numerology, for example.
 Others staked out positions that were later judged to be tautological because they were essentially definitional, such as basic arithmetical rules.
 Kant’s project could be seen by a casual examiner as a throwback to other speculative theories that modernity’s careful thinking had already picked off like so many ducks in a shooting gallery, leaving the a priori landscape as barren as the empty minds it posited (see “Modernism’s Midwives”).
-But unlike the metaphysicians who had imagined God in numbers or the earth as the center of creation, Kant was the proudest product of Enlightenment thinking.
+But unlike the metaphysicians who had imagined God in numbers or Jerusalem as the center of the physical universe, Kant was the proudest product of Enlightenment thinking.
 He had advanced a unique argument that no rational standard endorsed by the Enlightenment could verify or deny.
 But the alternative to accepting it was intellectual sterility and epistemic bankruptcy: empirical cannibalism using reason to devour reason’s capacities, a critique without the possibility of refutation, good reasons rendering reason impotent.
 So Kant resorted to a justification every bit as innovative as the theory it was meant to test, a reversion to self-evident truth claims yet one fully exposed to every rational objection that might be thrown against its truth.
 To demonstrate its novelty and invite critical review, he called his proof the transcendental argument.

 Anyone who has not read Critique of Pure Reason may wonder what could be new about the ad populum argument that “everyone knows this it is true.”
-What made Kant’s project a truly Enlightenment one is that he wished to weed out every possibility of the a posteriori from his suppositions, every circumstantial origin and every subjectivist explanation.
+What made Kant’s project a true Enlightenment one is that he wished to weed out every possibility of the a posteriori from his suppositions, every circumstantial origin and every subjectivist explanation.
 His method required every logical objection to be anticipated and countered, every wrong conclusion nudged aright.
 He thought it possible to remove all the dross of experience from his calculations by refinements of reasoning, leaving only the sheen of reason isolated from percepts and distilled from error.
 And once understood, he felt confident that his argument must be self-proving to anyone who understood it merely be accessing her own interiority.
 He understood what every computer coding expert knows: that the trick in writing the code lies in precisely framing the process one must follow to make it work.
 Consequently, Kant’s is one of the most challenging theoretical projects ever launched.

 His task was not only to provide reasoning to preclude objections but also to prove the universality of his claims.
 Kant is notoriously complex and precise in his terminology, largely because he is eager to avoid the trap of his own experiential limitations.
 He absents himself from his arguments, rarely introducing any concrete or personal examples, seeking always to pierce the perceptual wall that ricochets thinking back from any speculative introspection.
 His goal precluded drawing from single experiences or idiosyncrasy as undistilled experience is wont to do.
 He is fully cognizant of the nominalist temptations of peculiarity and idiosyncrasy that enclose subjectivist and relativist thinking, the lure of uniqueness that marks each person and each person’s discrete moments as separable and private.
 This is what he wishes for his thesis to counter.